-The link you will need to navigate to in order to log in to your McMyAdmin will by default be the IP of your server on port 8080, like this:
+The link you will need to navigate to log in to your McMyAdmin will, by default, be the IP of your server on port 8080, like this:

 You will be brought to the main login page for your McMyAdmin panel.

 Once you enter the correct login credentials, you will be welcomed with the McMyAdmin panel for your new Minecraft server.
-On first time installation, you will be on the Configuration page as shown below.
+On the first-time installation, you will be on the Configuration page, as shown below.

 Here, you can create the Minecraft server's world to your exact specifications.